How do I find my pickleball grip size

 Think of it like a shoe.
 In order to be comfortable and stable on your feet, the shoe must fit just right.
 The same goes for your paddle grip.

-Pickleball paddles, as we know, have pretty strict parameters when it comes to size.
+Pickleball paddles have to follow strict parameters when it comes to size.
 The combined length and width of a paddle can measure a maximum of 24”, so most paddles are around 8” wide and 16” long.
 Any length that’s added to the handle of the paddle takes away from the paddle face size, so handles are usually around 4.5” long, with a maximum of 6” for those who like to play some shots two-handed.

 You can always ADD an over-grip (or two) to your paddle to increase the circumference:

-This idea comes from tennis, where it may work very well, but it’s not a suitable method for pickleball grip sizing.
-Read on to find out how to properly determine which pickleball grip size is right for you.
+While this idea may work for tennis players, it is not the same for pickleball grip sizing.
+Instead, read on to find out how to properly determine which pickleball grip size is right for you.

 A pickleball paddle that fits snugly in your hand gives you the best possible control over the direction and weight of your shots.
-Good grip also allows you to generate more power and achieve finer techniques like spin on the ball.
+Good grip also allows you to generate more power and achieve finer techniques such as spin on the ball.

-Playing pickleball with a mis-sized grip causes unnecessary strain on the hand and arms over time.
+Playing pickleball with an improperly sized grip causes unnecessary strain on the hand and arms over time.
 If the grip is too small, you tend to hold the paddle more tightly than necessary, whereas if the grip is too big, you have to strain more to get the control you need over your shots.

 When choosing a pickleball grip, there are a few important factors to take into account.

-The first thing to do is measure your hand.
-Open your paddle hand face up with your fingers extended.
-You’ll notice two lateral creases on your hand, and one that runs in an arc down towards your wrist.
+To begin this method, you need to measure your hand.
+Open your dominant hand face up, with your fingers extended.
+As you examine your hand, you’ll notice two lateral creases and a crease that runs in an arc toward your wrist.